msgoat/iac-aws-networks-tf-module/README.md

-# iac-aws-reference_vpc-tf: Terraform module to set up an AWS reference VPC
+# iac-tf-aws-networks-module: Terraform module to set up an AWS reference VPC

 Creates a reference network on AWS with a VPC spanning all availability zones of the given AWS region.